Hausdorff dimension in graph matchbox manifolds: The box and the Hausdorff dimensions

 Let $\cU$ be the collection of all open subsets in the space of pointed graphs $(X_n,d_n)$, $n \geq 2$.
 Let $Z \subset X_n$ be a subset of $X_n$, and let the numbers $\alpha>0$ and $\e>0$ be given.
 Since $X_n$ is compact, there always exists a finite subcollection $\cV \subset \cU$ of open sets of diameter at most $\e$, whose union contains $Z$ (since the closure of $Z$ is compact in $X_n$).
 Therefore, we can define a function

 where the infimum is taken over all finite or countable subcollections $\cV$ of open sets of diameter at most $\e$ which cover $Z$.
 We define

-Since $M_H(Z,\alpha, \e)$ is non-decreasing when $\e$ decreases, this limit exists or is infinite, and $m_H(Z,\alpha)$ is known as the $\alpha$-\emph{Hausdorff outer measure} of $Z$.
+Since $M_H(Z,\alpha, \e)$ is non-decreasing when $\e$ decreases, this limit exists or is infinite.
 By \cite[Proposition 1.2]{Pesin1997}, we have that for a set $Z$, there exists a critical value $\alpha_H$, called the \emph{Hausdorff dimension} of $Z$, such that

 The definition of the Hausdorff dimension uses covers by arbitrary open sets with bounded diameters.
 In actual computations it may be easier to deal with \emph{open balls} around a point in the space.
 It is an exercise to show that, for a metric space, the Hausdorff dimension of sets does not change if one considers a collection of open balls $\cB$ in $X_n$ instead of all open sets.
-So in our computations in the rest of the paper, we consider the collection of \emph{open balls} instead of arbitrary open sets.
+So in the rest of the paper, we consider the collection of \emph{open balls} instead of arbitrary open sets.
+By Remark \ref{rem-integer}, open balls in $(X_n,d_n)$ are also closed.